qutip/qutip/doc/development/contribution_guidelines.rst

   The functions tested is itself deterministic, but the inputs are generated randomly.
-  It is generally good practice to include some tests with random inputs as these can allows to find unexpected edge cases. **Do no fix the seed**, instead ensure you also include tests with hand crafted inputs for known common and edge cases.
+  It is generally good practice to include some tests with random inputs as these can allows to find unexpected edge cases. **Do not fix the seed**, instead ensure you also include tests with hand crafted inputs for known common and edge cases.

 - Random functions: